10 Things to Ask at Your First Vet Visit

 There’s a massive pet overpopulation problem in the United States, so it’s usually recommended to have female pets spayed and male pets neuteredopens in a new tab between six months and one year old.
 But exceptions will be made based on age, weight, and health condition (i.e. a puppy that’s too tiny shouldn’t go under anesthesia until they’re bigger).
 Your vet will let you know when the right time is to go in for the snip.

 5. How much should I save up to cover my pet’s health needs?

 Even puppies that may already be vaccinated and spayed/neutered will still run into health issues at some point that will need your (and your wallet’s) attention.
 This is where pet insurance comes in to give you peace of mind.
-You may not see the value in a premium when your pup is young and healthy, but trust me, that investment will pay for itself the day your puppy swallows a sock or senior dog develops a mass.
-Your vet may be able to recommend which insurance companies they work with regularly and trust.
-If you forego pet insurance, start squirreling away money for an emergency fund.
+You may not see the value in a premium when your pup is young and healthy, but trust me, that investment will pay for itself the day your puppy swallows a sock or senior dog develops a massopens in a new tab.
+Your vet may be able to recommend which pet insurance companiesopens in a new tab they work with regularly and trust.
+If you forego pet insuranceopens in a new tab, start squirreling away money for an emergency fund.
 You should never have to compromise your pet’s health care.

 6. How can I get my pet to stop [any one of the maddening things puppies doopens in a new tab]?

 Even the most mild-mannered pup doesn’t come pre-programmed, so don’t hesitate to call in reinforcements if you need help with training.
 Ask your vet to recommend a dog behavioristopens in a new tab so you can nip behavioral issues in the bud while your pup is still young and amenable.